TCLee-tech/Training-custom-ML-model-with-Vertex-AI/README.md

 --region=us-central1 \
 --worker-pool-spec=replica-count=1,machine-type='n1-standard-8',container-image-uri=$IMAGE_URL
 ```
-To verify and view progress of custom training job, use the following commands from the Cloud Shell
+To verify and view progress of your custom training job, use the following commands from the Cloud Shell
 ```
 gcloud ai custom-jobs describe projects/xxxx/locations/us-central1/customJobs/xxx
 ```